 Low job control can also lead to stress and burnout; when employees feel that they have little control over their work, they may feel that they are unable to meet the demands of their job or that they are constantly under pressure to perform.
 This can lead to a range of physical and psychological symptoms, including headaches, fatigue, anxiety, and depression.

 Mind Your Head has developed comprehensive guidance material for this hazard, including detailed examples, impacts on workers and organisations, risk assessments, risk management, control measures, tools and resources.
-Please Click Here to access this resource.
+Access here.

 When change happens in the workplace, it can be either positive or negative.
 Poor organisational change management refers to a situation where a company fails to properly plan, implement, and manage changes within its operations or structure.
 When change is managed poorly, it can have a negative impact on workers, including feelings of anxiousness and job insecurity.